Jingle Bell Blocked: 7 ‘Banned’ Holiday Songs

 Since then, it has been covered by many famous artists as a duet.

-But it got another look around in 2018 when the #MeToo movement spurred a new look at the treatment of women.
+But in 2018, when the #MeToo movement spurred a new look at society’s treatment of women, it faced criticism.

 Critics argued that the song depicts sexual harassment as a man pressures a woman into staying the night.
 Some radio stations decided to stop airing it.
 Mood Media, a company that provides playlists to hotels and retail stores, pulled the song from its holiday selections in 2019.